mysql-net/MySqlConnector/docs/content/tutorials/migrating-from-connector-net.md

   </tr>
 </table>

+Connector/NET uses `CertificateFile` to specify the client’s private key, unless `SslCert` and `SslKey` are specified, in which case it is used to specify the server’s CA certificate file; `SslCa` is just an alias for this option.
+MySqlConnector always uses `CertificateFile` for the client’s private key (in PFX format); `SslCa` (aka `CACertificateFile`) is a separate option to specify the server’s CA certificate.

 Some connection string options that are supported in Connector/NET are not supported in MySqlConnector.
 For a full list of options that are supported in MySqlConnector, see the [Connection Options](connection-options).